gobasu/alchemy/README.md

 [![Build Status](https://travis-ci.org/dkraczkowski/alchemy.png)](https://travis-ci.org/dkraczkowski/alchemy)

+Alchemy is lightweight and very fast PHP framework.
+Alchemy main points are:
+ - fast, very fast
+ - simple
+ - flexible
-Alchemy framework is fast and clean PHP framework.
-Alchemy focus to be fast, simple and yet gives you the way to build your application faster than writing from scratch.
+ - gives you the way to build your application faster than writing from scratch

 What differs this framework from others:
 - It does not trying force on you to use predefined dir structure you may not like or don't want to have.